lxwgcool/Pacbio_WGS_WDL_Pipeline/Docs/Pipeline_Run_Info.md

-# Tools and running options used by Pacbio WGS WDL Pipeline
+# Tools and running options used by Pacbio WGS WDL Pipeline (version 1.0)
 The primary 3rd-party tools and parameters that are used for generating the deliverable results.
 The list below shows all sections contained by current online documentation.
 1. [Small_Variant](#small_variant)